Zahid-BM/alem-life-coach-react/README.md

-# Getting Started with Create React App
+# ALEM Life Coach

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This website for Assignment-10 [Live Site Link is here](https://alem-life-coach.web.app/).

-## Available Scripts
+## Below are the key notes of the website

 In the project directory, you can run: